 “Newport has two mineral springs.
 The one on the farm of Mr. Harmon Richardson, between Northville and Kelleyville, and between Sugar river and the railroad has been long and favorably known for its medicinal virtues, and has often been resorted to, especially in the cases of poisoning and bad conditions of the blood.
 When first discovered, it was protected by a large flat rock; and other evidences showed that it was known and appreciated by the aborigines.
 The rock was once dug up by an enthusiastic youth, in the expectation of finding a treasure hidden beneath it.
 The other spring, situated just north of it, on the farm of Mr. Augustus Wylie, was discovered at a later period, and is claimed to be fully equal to the former in its beneficent qualities.
 The springs were both purchased in 1874 by Hazen P. Huntoon, M.D. of Boston, with the view of providing suitable hotel accommodations for such as might wish to resort to them, and who has had the water carefully analyzed.”

-At one time “more than a thousand persons” spent there summers at one of the two hotels in town, to enjoy the mineral springs here.
+At one time “more than a thousand persons” spent their summers at one of the two hotels in town, to enjoy the mineral springs here.

 Today New Hampshire’s spa history continues in a slightly different manner, with the presence of combined elegant hotels/spas such as Mountain View Grand Hotel Resort & Spa, Wentworth by the Sea Hotel and Spa, and Christmas Farm Inn & Spa.